FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/collaborative-monitoring.md

 Be sure to differentiate between changes that impact all agency customers versus a specific agency.
 For example:

-- A Low-\>Moderate or Moderate-\>High “uplift” is considered a significant change.
+- A Low-\>Moderate or Moderate-\>High "uplift" is considered a significant change.
 Oftentimes, uplifts are requested by a single agency with a use case at the higher impact level.
 In this scenario, all agency customers should be made aware of the change, but the requesting agency should take the lead on reviewing and approving the SCR, reviewing the assessment results, and issuing an ATO at the higher impact level.

 - From time to time, CSPs choose to add services or features to the authorization boundary through the significant change process.
-This may be done at the request of one or more existing agency customers OR as an effort to expand the CSP’s offering to attract new customers.
+This may be done at the request of one or more existing agency customers OR as an effort to expand the CSP's offering to attract new customers.
 If the latter, CSPs should not assume that existing agency customers will approve the addition of services/features.
 This is something that needs to receive buy-in from existing agency customers along with a commitment to review and approve the SCR, review the assessment results and issue an updated ATO that covers the expanded offering.
 Otherwise, the CSP will be required to find an agency willing to review the SCR and issue an ATO that covers the expanded offering.

 ### Section 4: ConMon Deliverables